evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 ## Performance

-The Nissan Ariya 87kWh e-4ORCE has a maximum power of 225KW (306hp).
-The total torque is 600nm.
+The Nissan Ariya 87kWh e-4ORCE has a maximum power of 225 KW (306 hp/302 bhp).
+The total torque is 600 nm (443 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 5,7 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging